TheTechAngle/TheTechAngle.github.io/AWS/_posts/AWS_IAM.md

 * Deactivate unused keys
 * Key rotation can be ensured in the password policy of IAM account, where keys are replaces every x number of days
 * aws iam get-access-key-last-used --access-key-id ABCDEFGHIJKLMNOP can be used to determine whether any applications are still using an old key.
-* Users assigned Access key id - username, secret access key - password for programmatic access
+* Users assigned Access key id(username), secret access key(password) for programmatic access
+* To access the console you use an account and password combination.
+To access AWS programmatically you use a Key and Secret Key combination
 * New users have NO permissions when created

 ### Using IAM Roles with EC2